Research Experience for Undergraduates (REU)

 - Socialize with fellow REU students and meet the MatSci community!

 Eligible applicants must be Stanford undergraduate students and have not received their Bachelor’s degree before the start of the REU program.
+Students participating in the 2021 MatSci REU Program must be on their Flex Term and not on a Leave of Absence.
 Current students from all backgrounds are encouraged to apply; applicants do not need to have declared a major or have prior research experience.
 However, preference is given to first-time participants and students interested in majoring in MatSci.
 Co-terminal students are eligible to apply, but must have not received the B.S. degree prior to the start of the REU program.